-A personal care contract (also called a caregiver agreement, family caregiver contract, or personal services contract) is a formal written agreement between a Medicaid applicant (or future applicant) and a family caregiver in which the caregiver provides documented care services in exchange for fair-market compensation.
-The legal hook is the fair-market consideration exception to the federal transfer-of-assets penalty under Section 1917(c) of the Social Security Act: a transfer is not a gift if the transferor receives services or property of equivalent value.
+If you are already caring for an aging parent in Georgia, a personal care contract can pay you for that work while legitimately spending down your parent's assets toward Medicaid eligibility.
+Also called a caregiver agreement or personal services contract, it is a formal written agreement under which a family caregiver provides documented services for fair-market pay, relying on the fair-market consideration exception to the federal transfer-of-assets penalty under Section 1917(c) of the Social Security Act: a transfer is not a gift if the transferor receives services or property of equivalent value.
 Properly drafted and executed, a personal care contract converts assets that would otherwise need to be spent down into legitimate compensation for the family member who is actually providing the care.
-The strategy is one of the most practical spend-down tools available to Georgia families when an adult child is already providing substantial care to a parent. :::
+The strategy is one of the most practical spend-down tools available to Georgia families when an adult child is already providing substantial care to a parent.

 Why personal care contracts matter